Best Places to Practice Mindfulness in Kansas City: Parks, Studios, and Quiet Spots

 mindfulness spots in kansas city - nelson atkins museum

-The Nelson Atkins Museum of Art is a quiet and tranquil place to practice mindfulness.
+The Nelson Atkins Museum of Art is a quiet and tranquil place in Kansas City to practice mindfulness.

-Kansas City has several great places to practice and explore mindfulness.
+There are several great places in Kansas City to practice mindfulness.
 In this blog, we’ll explore what mindfulness is, why it matters, and where you can practice mindfulness in Kansas City.

 Mindfulness matters.
 It is the foundation on which I build my work with my clients.
 Their ability to notice and be with their thoughts, emotions, and sensations, is the foundation of our work together.